 (ii) that relates to a member and is required by law; and

-(b) those costs are not otherwise charged as an administration fee , an investment fee , a buy-sell spread, a switching fee, an exit fee, an advice fee or an insurance fee.
+(b) those costs are not otherwise charged as administration fees and costs, investment fees and costs, transaction costs, a buy-sell spread, a switching fee, an exit fee, an advice fee or an insurance fee.

-Administration fees
+Administration fees and costs

-An administration fee is a fee that relates to the administration or operation of the superannuation entity and includes
+Administration fees and costs are fees and costs that relate to the administration or operation of the superannuation entity and include:

+(a) costs that relate to that administration or operation met through the use of reserves;

-costs that relate to that administration or operation, other than
+(b) indirect costs that relate to that administration or operation; and

-(a) borrowed costs; and

-(b) indirect costs that are not paid out of the superannuation entity that the trustee has elected in writing will be treated as indirect costs and not fees, incurred by the trustee [OR the trustees] of the entity or in an interposed vehicle or derivative financial product; and
+(c) intrafund advice costs

+but do not include:

+(d) transaction costs and excluded transactional and operational costs; and

-(c) costs that are otherwise charged as an investment fees , a buy-sell spread, a switching fee, an exit fee, an activity fee, an advice fee or an insurance fee.
+(e) costs that are otherwise charged as investment fees and costs, a buy-sell spread, a switching fee, an exit fee, an activity fee, an advice fee or an insurance fee.

-Advice fees

-A fee is an advice fee if:

-(a) the fee relates directly to costs incurred by the trustee [OR the trustees] of the superannuation entity because of the provision of financial product advice to a member by:

-(i) a trustee of the entity; or

-(ii) another person acting as an employee of, or under an arrangement with, the trustee [OR the trustees] of the entity; and

-(b) those costs are not otherwise charged as an administration fee, an investment fee, a switching fee, an exit fee, an activity fee or an insurance fee.

 Buy-sell spreads

-A buy-sell spread is a fee to recover transaction costs incurred by the trustee [OR the trustees] of the superannuation entity in relation to the sale and purchase of assets of the entity.
+A buy-sell spread is a fee to recover costs incurred in transactions by the trustee [OR the trustees] of the superannuation entity in relation to the sale and purchase of assets of the entity.

 Exit fees